waynodiablo/Oystercard/pills/debugging.md

 ## Steps for debugging

 Debugging follows a process identical to the **scientific method** (or Sherlock Holmes' process for solving crimes!).
-If you follow the steps below you should be able to fix your problems far quicker than if you go about debuggin in a haphazard way.

-And remember,
+If you follow the steps below you should be able to fix your problems far quicker than if you go about debuggin in a haphazard way:

   1. Hypothesis -  read the exception messages properly!
   2. Analysis - think what the program is doing, rather than what it isn't doing.
 What do you want it to do?
   3. Experimentation - see below
-  4. Conclusion
+  4. Conclusion - and repeat if the problem still isn't fixed

  - If you get stuck, **take a break**, switch your mind off, then start from the beginning again.
  - It's often a case that what you think is wrong isn't the actual problem, so always **check your assumptions** as any good scientist would do!